fedbiomed/fedbiomed/README.md

 ```

-By default, when node is started/add-data for the first time without additional security parameters, `model_approval` mode comes as disable.
+By default, when node is launched for the first time without additional security parameters, `model_approval` mode comes as disabled.
 If `model_approval` is disabled the status of `allow_defaults_models` will have no effect.
-To enable `model_approval` you should set `model_approval` to `True` and if it is desired `allow_default_models` can be set to `False` to not accepting models of default Fed-BioMed examples.
+To enable `model_approval` you should set `model_approval` to `True` and if it is desired `allow_default_models` can be set to `False` for not accepting models of default Fed-BioMed examples.

 The default hashing algorithm is `SHA256` and it can also be changed to other hashing algorithms that are provided by Fed-BioMed.
 You can see the list of Hashing algorithms in the following section.

 #### Hashing Algorithms

 `ModelManager` provides different hashing algorithms, and the algorithm can be changed through the config file of the node.
-The name of the algorithms should typed with capital letters.
+The name of the algorithms should be typed with capital letters.
 However, after changing hashing algorithm node should be restarted because it checks/updates hashing algorithms of the register/default models during the starting process.

 Provided hashing algorithms are `SHA256`, `SHA384`, `SHA512`, `SHA3_256`, `SHA3_384`, `SHA3_512`, `BLAKE2B` and `BLAKE2S`.
 These are the algorithms that has been guaranteed by `hashlib` library of Python.

 #### Starting nodes with different modes

-To enable `model_approval` mode and `allow_default_models` node can be started following command.
+To enable `model_approval` mode and `allow_default_models` node, start the following command.

 ```shell
 ./scripts/fedbiomed_run node config config-n1.ini --enable-model-approval --allow-default-models start
 ```

-This command will start the node with in model approval mode even the config file has been set as `model_aprove = False`.However it doesn't change the config file.
-If there is no config file named `config-n1.ini` it creates a config file for the node with enabled model approved mode.
+This command will start the node with model approval activated mode even the config file has been set as `model_aprove = False`.
+However it doesn't change the config file.
+If there is no config file named `config-n1.ini` it creates a config file for the node with enabled model approval mode.

 ```
 [security]